qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 This way, reading a single page will also read nearby vectors, which will be used in the search.

 This approach is especially efficient for [multi-tenant systems](/documentation/guides/multiple-partitions/), where only a small subset of vectors is actively used for search.
-Capacity of such deployment is typically defined by the size of hot subset, which is much smaller than the total number of vectors.
+The capacity of such a deployment is typically defined by the size of the hot subset, which is much smaller than the total number of vectors.

 > Grouping relevant vectors together allows us to optimize the size of the hot subset by avoiding caching of irrelevant data.
 The following benchmark data compares RPS for defragmented and non-defragmented storage: